 One other candidate, Bill Weld, received one delegate.
 Weld withdrew from the election on March 18, 2020.

 Across the country, people vote for their preferred presidential candidate in a primary or caucus.
 The rules for these elections vary by location and political party.
 In general, primaries are similar to the general election process where voters cast secret ballots for their preferred choice, while caucus voting is a show of open support by raising hands or organizing into groups.

 There are primaries and caucuses held for Democratic and Republican candidates in all 50 states, plus the following territories:

 In addition, there is a global primary run by Democrats Abroad, the official arm of the Democratic Party for Americans living outside the United States.

 In Kansas, presidential primaries and caucuses are run by the respective political party.
 In 2020, the Kansas Democratic Party held a mail-only election due to coronavirus concerns.
 The ballot was ranked choice, meaning voters had the option of selecting more than one candidate in order of preference.
 Joe Biden earned 76.9 percent of the popular vote, while Bernie Sanders earned 23.1 percent, the Party announced.

 The Republican Party chose not to organize a caucus in 2020 "because President Trump is an elected incumbent from the Republican Party," the party announced on Twitter.

 Delegates from each primary/caucus will formally select their party's nominee at a national nominating convention.
 Delegates are allocated proportionally based on the outcome of each primary/caucus.
 In 2020, 1,991 delegates are required to win the Democratic Party's primary and 1,276 delegates are required to win the Republican Party's primary.

-In 2020, the Democratic Party's nominating convention will take place from July 13-16.
+In 2020, the Democratic Party's nominating convention will take place the week of August 17.

 In 2020, the Republican Party's nominating convention will take place from August 24-27.